AndrewRadev/gtkrs-tutorials/src/chapter_02/ui.md

 ## Creating the Content

 Now it's time to create the content for our window.
-You will almost reach for **GtkBoxes** when constructing your UI, creating your interface with a tree-like diagram.
-These boxes, when initialized, must be specified as either **Horizontal** or **Vertical** orientations.

 You will amost certainly reach for **GtkBoxes** for configuring your UI.
 These can be created with either a **Horizontal** or **Vertical** alignment.
 These boxes are where you will add all of your widgets, where they will be stacked according to the alignment of the box they are attached to.